-In Photoshop you can paint on video layers using tools such as the brush tool or the clone stamp tool.
+In Photoshop you can paint on video layers using tools such as a brush tool or the Clone Stamp tool.
 If no color profile is assigned to the video layer, these pixel edits are stored using the document file’s color space, and the video footage itself is left unchanged.
 If the color space of the imported footage is different from the color space of your Photoshop document, you may need to make adjustments.
 For example, a standard definition video movie may be in SDTV 601 NTSC, while the Photoshop document is in Adobe RGB.
 Your final exported video or document might not have the colors you expect due to the color space mismatch.

 Before investing a lot of time painting or editing video layers, test your complete workflow to understand your color management needs and find the approach that works best for your workflow.

 Often, you can solve a mismatch by assigning a color profile to the document that corresponds to the imported footage, and leaving the video layer unmanaged.
 For example, with standard definition video, you can leave the video layer unmanaged and assign the document the SDTV (Rec.
 601 NTSC) color profile.
 In this case, the imported frame pixels are stored directly in the video layer without color conversion.

 Conversely, you can assign the document’s color profile to the video layer using the Convert Edited Frame Content option (Layers > Video Layers > Interpret Footage).
 This option converts the pixel edits to the document’s color space, but does not convert the colors of the video frames.